bkhartmire/restaurant-review-rails-with-js-app/NOTES.md

 -users will need to maintain a visted_restuarants array

--adding event listeners in .js file isn't working? :( ".on is not a function") ->.addEventListener works, but not .on
--why does this = the window and not the a#reviews_button element???
-  ->having to redeclare elements inside event function -manifest file isn't loading other js files :(((

 -only admin users should be able to add a new restaurant -fix Omniauth feature (deleted fb)
   --> google?